Solana vs Ethereum (2026): 6 Key Differences That Actually Impact Ecosystem Growth

 Solana

-Solana has experienced rapid growth in developer onboarding, particularly during high-activity cycles.
+Solana has seen rapid developer onboarding, especially during growth cycles:

 - increasing number of applications